Best practices

 ork validate -f e2e.yaml

-Validate catches file path errors, missing after: values, and invalid imports in milliseconds.
+Validate catches file path errors, missing after: values, invalid kubectl DSL, and broken include: references in milliseconds — without touching a cluster.
 There is no reason to provision a cluster before validation passes.

 In CI, add validate as a separate step before the e2e step: